mianzi-apps/letsfarm-api/README.md

 # letsfarm-api
-this will contain the backend for letsfarm application
+this will contain the backend for lets farm application

+# running the application
+npm run start